 Apart from Museum building construction, Stage 3 includes the development of comprehensive education programs, teacher development courses, overseas study tours and scientific research programs.
 It will also incorporate the construction of natural history displays and dioramas external to the Museum building as well as advanced tours and experiential activities.

 Status: The construction of Stage 3 was officially launched on 31 May 2015 by Former Governor General of Australia and Patron of Australian Age of Dinosaurs, Honourable Dame Quentin Bryce AD CVO.

 Update: The official opening of Dinosaur Canyon (Stage 3.1) was opened on 15 April 2017 by Former Governor General of Australia and Patron of Australian Age of Dinosaurs, Honourable Dame Quentin Bryce AD CVO.

 In late June 2019 the Queensland Government officially awarded the Australian Age of Dinosaurs Museum a share in the $36 million Growing Tourism Infrastructure (GTI) Fund to deliver the Dynamic Destination project: to build the Gondwana Stars Observatory and March of Titanosaurs exhibition.

-The Dynamic Destination project will be ready to open to the public by the middle of 2020.
+The Dynamic Destination project will be ready to open to the public by April 2021.